Dirstac/Arcade64-EssencePatch/README.md

 Added movement optimization for all fighting games “GSC2007”.

-The Arcade64 “GUI” was modernized with new icons, a custom default configuration has been made.
+The Arcade64 “GUI” was modernized with new icons (KOF2112), a custom default configuration has been made.

 It is already pre-configured, enforce aspect ratio is disabled, full screen mode and tricks are already enabled by default.

 The cheat reference function, if the cloned game does not have a cheat file, it will reference the cheat file of the main ROM.

 Supports game list lst language files.
 The list language can be edited freely.

+NEOGEO, PGM, driver supports key combination settings.

 Added 8 new UI folders by default.
  * Neogeo